 You’re going to want to dedicate at last some of your trip to viewing art, whether that’s street murals at Lincoln Street Art Park in the North End neighborhood or wandering galleries at Detroit Institute of Arts (DIA).
 DIA’s 27 “Detroit Industry Murals,” created in 1933 by Diego Rivera, document Ford Motor Company’s stronghold in the auto industry.
 Another art museum in Midtown—MOCAD: Museum of Contemporary Art Detroit—is within a former auto dealership and, as a non-collecting museum, hosts interactive events and art installations.

 As Detroit is home to the largest Arab population in the U.S., many of whom settled in Dearborn, the city’s Arab American National Museum seeks to educate about this culture’s history as well as its present-day contributions to arts and culture.

 It would be a shame not at least to dabble a little bit in Detroit’s history.
 You have two options: cars or music.
 Motown Museum is within the former studio of Motown Records, where the popular music genre (a combination of "Motor City" and "town") was born.
 If cars are more your thing, head to The Henry Ford Museum in nearby Dearborn, a living-history campus with indoor and outdoor spaces.
-Here, you can see the public bus where Rosa Parks refused to give up her seat, as well as an opportunity to see a Ford assembly line.
+Here, you can see the public bus where Rosa Parks refused to give up her seat, as well as a Ford assembly line.